Iran–Israel proxy conflict: Attacks on ships and incidents in 2021

-In March 2022 Reuters reported that Israel was carrying out airstrikes against Iranian personnel and militias in Syria backed by Iran.
+In March 2022, Reuters reported that Israel was carrying out airstrikes against Iranian personnel and militias in Syria backed by Iran.
 The report said that Israel "seeks to prevent Iran from transferring weapons to Hezbollah".

-Assasinations and hits on Iranian military installations in 2022

-In February 2022, an Israeli attack against an Iranian base destroyed hundrends of drones, which prompted Iran to fire missiles on an American consulate in Ibril (Iraqi Kurdistan) the following month.
-An Iranian cyberattack on Israeli websites was also reported.

-On May 22, Col. Hassan Sayyad Khodaei, a senior member of Iran's Islamic Revolutionary Guard Corps, was shot dead in his car in Tehran.
+On 22 May, Col. Hassan Sayyad Khodaei, a senior member of Iran's Islamic Revolutionary Guard Corps, was shot dead in his car in Tehran.
 He was among those responsible within the Guard's elite Quds Force for carrying out Iranian operations in Iraq and Syria.
-On May 25, an engineer was killed and another employee was wounded during an incident at the Parchin military facility south of Tehran.
+On 25 May, an engineer was killed and another employee was wounded during an incident at the Parchin military facility south of Tehran.
 Also in May, Israeli and Turkish security agencies foiled an Iranian plot to kidnap Israeli tourists in Turkey.
 Another plot was foiled in June following a Mossad rescue operation in Istanbul.

-On June 12, Argentinian authorities immobilized an Iranian Mahan Air cargo plane that was leased to a Venezuelan state-owned airline.
+On 12 June, Argentinian authorities immobilized an Iranian Mahan Air cargo plane that was leased to a Venezuelan state-owned airline.
 The passports of five Iranian passengers traveling on the plane were confiscated, some of whom were purportedly linked to the IRGC.
-On June 13, Mohammad Abdous, an Iranian Air Force scientist from the Aerospace Unit working on several projects, was killed during a mission at a base in northern Iran.
+On 13 June, Mohammad Abdous, an Iranian Air Force scientist from the Aerospace Unit working on several projects, was killed during a mission at a base in northern Iran.
 The incident occurred less than 24 hours after Ali Kamani, another member of the air force's Aerospace Unit, died in a car accident in the city of Khomein.
 The New York Times reported that Iranian officials suspect Israel poisoned engineer Ayoob Entezari and geologist Kamran Aghamolaei.
-On June 14, an explosion at a chemical factory in the southern city of Firouzabad injured over 100 Iranian workers, most of them lightly.
-On June 15, another IRGC officer of the aerospace division, Wahab Premarzian, died in the city of Maragheh.

-On June 19, an explosion was reported at an IRGC missile base in west Tehran.
+On 14 June, an explosion at a chemical factory in the southern city of Firouzabad injured over 100 Iranian workers, most of them lightly.
+On 15 June, another IRGC officer of the aerospace division, Wahab Premarzian, died in the city of Maragheh.
+On 19 June, an explosion was reported at an IRGC missile base in west Tehran.
 The site had been targeted last year as well.

-A large cyberattack forced the Iranian state-owned Khuzestan Steel Company to halt production, with two other major steel producers also being targeted.
+On 27 June, A large cyberattack forced the Iranian state-owned Khuzestan Steel Company to halt production, with two other major steel producers also being targeted.
 Israeli military correspondents hinted that Israel was responsible for the assault in retaliation for a suspected Iranian cyberattack that caused rocket sirens to be heard in Jerusalem and Eilat the previous week.